 Black Chocolate StoutFind it near you

-Malts: American two-row pale malt, caramel malt, malted wheat and a blend of American roasted malts and barleys
+Malts: 2-row, caramel malt, malted wheat and a blend of American roasted malts

 Alcohol by Volume: 10.0%

-Food Pairings: Chocolate desserts, cheesecake, fruit tarts, ice cream, and strong cheeses, such as Stilton.
+Food Pairings: Chocolate desserts, passionate love and rage in front of a blazing fireplace, cheesecake, fruit tarts, big ol’ blankets, ice cream, holiday parties, strong cheeses, and mythology.